achaljoshi/JiraTool/README.md

 ```

 This script downloads all necessary dependencies into the `lib/` directory:
-- Apache HttpClient (for HTTP requests)
+- Apache HttpClient 4.5.15 (for HTTP requests)
-- Jackson (for JSON processing)
+- Jackson 2.17.1 (for JSON processing)
-- SLF4J and Logback (for logging)
+- SLF4J 2.0.9 and Logback 1.5.3 (for logging)

+**Security Note:** All libraries are updated to the latest stable versions with security patches as of December 2024.
+To check for vulnerabilities, run `./check-vulnerabilities.sh` after downloading libraries.

 **After libraries are downloaded:** The `download-libs.sh` script is no longer needed unless you need to re-download libraries (e.g., if they get deleted or you're setting up on a new machine).